The Chart for Morgan Stanley (MS) Is Flashing Mixed Signals

 MS’s Market Performance

-MS stocks went down by -2.83% for the week, with a monthly jump of 1.08% and a quarterly performance of -0.86%, while its annual performance rate touched 91.32%.
-The volatility ratio for the week stands at 2.55% while the volatility levels for the past 30 days are set at 2.26% for Morgan Stanley.
-The simple moving average for the period of the last 20 days is -1.43% for MS stocks with a simple moving average of 11.14% for the last 200 days.
+MS stocks went down by -0.02% for the week, with a monthly drop of -1.15% and a quarterly performance of -3.73%, while its annual performance rate touched 79.75%.
+The volatility ratio for the week stands at 1.92% while the volatility levels for the past 30 days are set at 2.03% for Morgan Stanley.
+The simple moving average for the period of the last 20 days is -1.53% for MS stocks with a simple moving average of 10.25% for the last 200 days.

 Analysts’ Opinion of MS